mayoljonathan/findplace-ai/README.md

 # FindPlace.ai

 A LLM-driven modern web application that helps users discover and find restaurants, gyms, establishments, and places.
-Built with a monorepo structure using pnpm workspaces, featuring a NestJS as backend and Next.js as frontend.
+Built with a monorepo structure using pnpm workspaces, featuring a NestJS as backend with integration to OpenAI and Foursquare, and Next.js as frontend.

 ## 🎥 Demo